 Students may purchase and reload their laundry cards at the value loading stations located in Walnut Hall and Oak Hall.

-Regular light bulbs may be exchanged for a new bulb at the residence hall reception desk.
+Regular light bulbs for built-in room lights may be exchanged for a new bulb at the residence hall reception desk.
 Students in rooms with fluorescent bulb problems need to notify the front desk or the RA to initiate a maintenance request.